 The Medicare Part D Coverage Gap (“Donut Hole”) Made Simple

 When it comes to Medicare prescription drug coverage, you may have questions surrounding the Medicare Part D coverage gap, also known as the “donut hole.”
-The coverage gap is a temporary limit on what your Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan will pay for prescription drug costs.
+The coverage gap is a temporary limit on what most Medicare Part D Prescription Drug Plans or Medicare Advantage Prescription Drug plans pay for prescription drug costs.
 While you’re in the coverage gap, you’ll pay higher costs for brand-name and generic drugs.